sofa13/csi4107_a2/README.md

 Sophie worked on researching and setting up the basics of creating the arff file.
 This involved setting up the first feature extraction using the words from the tweets as features in the arff file.
 After, Sophie expanded the features and added positive emoticons, punctuation marks such as ! and ?, hash tags, and the number of positive and negative words using the LIWC external resource.

-Ted worked on greatly improving and optimizing the existing feature extractions, and worked on other feature extractions, such as negative emoticons and hashtags.
+Ted worked on improving and optimizing the existing feature extractions, and worked on other feature extractions, such as negative emoticons and hashtags.
 Ted also included the use of the SentiWord, an external resources that includes list of positive and negative words.
+Ted also spent a lot of time experimenting with different features and refactoring code.

 Both team members worked on evaluating the best classifier using Weka and on writing up documentation.

 ## Functionality of our program

-The purpose of this assignment is to classify tweeter messages as expressing a positive opinion, a negative opinion, or no opinion (neutral or objective).
+The purpose of this assignment is to classify Twitter messages as expressing a positive opinion, a negative opinion, or no opinion (neutral or objective).
 To do so we wrote a program that extracts features from the tweets and saves them in an .arff file.
 Then we used a tool named Weka, opened the arff file in Weka’s GUI, and ran machine learning algorithms that were appropriate for our task.

 Our program does the following to extract features from the tweets: